Rubrics: A Method for Surfacing Values and Improving the Credibility of Evaluation

 Abstract

 Background: The challenges of valuing in evaluation have been the subject of much debate; on what basis do we make judgments about performance, quality, and effectiveness?
 And according to whom?
 (Julnes, 2012b).
+There are many ways identified in the literature for carrying out assisted valuation (Julnes, 2012c).
+One way of assisting the valuation process is the use of evaluative rubrics.

 This practice-based article unpacks the learnings of a group of evaluators who have used evaluative rubrics to grapple with this challenge.
 Compared to their previous practice, evaluative rubrics have allowed them to surface and deal with values in a more transparent way.
 In their experience when evaluators and evaluation stakeholders get clearer about values, evaluative judgments become more credible and warrantable.